The 6 Best Online Computer Vision Courses for Beginners

 An online course offered by Georgia Tech on Udacity

-Our Review: For this course, a good working knowledge of Matlab and Python with NumPy is helpful.
+For this course, a good working knowledge of MATLAB and Python with NumPy is helpful.
 As the course is more “math-heavy” than other courses, we recommend a good understanding of linear algebra and vector calculus.
-The course helps to get a solid understanding of Computer Vision without prior knowledge or experience of vision or signal processing.
+The course helps to get a solid understanding of Computer Vision without prior knowledge or experience in vision or signal processing.
 If you want to learn the basics about the math behind Machine Learning (ML) technology, check out our article Machine Learning Algorithms: Mathematical Deep Dive.

 5. Computer Vision Basics